X

 What's the best foldable phone?

 The Samsung Galaxy Z Flip 5 sits at the top of our list of best foldable phones, largely because it has an approachable price for a foldable.
-At $1,000 it is still expensive, but we believe it packs a lot for that price.
-The design and build quality feel sturdy, the software is polished and the phone gets four years of Android version support.
-On top of it all the clamshell form-factor and large cover screen make it one of the most portable and fun phones you can own.
+At $1,000, it is still expensive, but we believe it packs a lot for that price.
+The design and build quality feel sturdy, the software is polished, and the Z Flip gets four years of Android version support.
+On top of it all, the clamshell form factor and large cover screen make it one of the most portable and fun phones you can own.

 Best foldable phones